starFighter61/evsearchcompanion/README.md

 © 2025 West LA EV Life.
 All rights reserved.

 This project is proprietary.
-For partnership inquiries, contact support@westlacomputerexpert.tech.
+For partnership inquiries, contact support@westsideevs.com.

 ---